fortythreesam/FourthYearProject/report/report.md

 [5] Zhou Wang, A. C. Bovik, H. R. Sheikh and E. P. Simoncelli, "Image quality assessment: from error visibility to structural similarity," in IEEE Transactions on Image Processing, vol. 13, no. 4, pp. 600-612, April 2004.

 [6] Liu, Xinhao, et al. “Single-Image Noise Level Estimation for Blind Denoising.”
 IEEE Transactions on Image Processing, vol. 22, no. 12, 2013, pp. 5226–5237., doi:10.1109/tip.2013.2283400.

+[7] D. Martin and C. Fowlkes and D. Tal and J. Malik.
+"A Database of Human Segmented Natural Images and its Application to Evaluating Segmentation Algorithms and Measuring Ecological Statistics." {Proc.
+8th Int'l Conf.
+Computer Vision , July 2001, vol. 2, pp. 416-423.